At Meridian Angel Primary School we uphold and teach pupils about the British Values which are defined as:

 Tolerance of Those of Different Faiths and Beliefs:

-- We enhance pupils’ understanding of their place in a culturally diverse society through our International Primary Curriculum.
+- We enhance pupils’ understanding of their place in a culturally diverse society through our curriculum.

 - In London, we are lucky to be surrounded by a diverse population which we respect and celebrate.